lmartins30/discord_bot/README.md

 # discord_bot PYTHON
 If you want to add this bot to your server, open this link: https://discord.com/api/oauth2/authorize?client_id=796073392415572049&permissions=6425602&scope=bot
 Se quiser adicionar esse bot ao seu servidor, abra este link: https://discord.com/api/oauth2/authorize?client_id=796073392415572049&permissions=6425602&scope=bot

 Eng.
-This file is still very raw, for a more updated one look for me on twitter.com/lmartins30_ or Mart#2424 on discord For this file work you need to put on the same folder an .env file with the following:
+This file is still very raw, for a more updated one look for me on twitter.com/lmartins30_ or Mart#2424 on discord

-  # .env
+For this file work you need to put on the same folder an .env file with the following:

   DISCORD_TOKEN = 'your token here'

 Putting your own discord token where it is signed above.
 This bot, at this point, has only 4 features.
 1- Coin toss.
 2- Random Brooklin 99 phrase.
 3- Poll.
 4- Test Message.
 1- Throw a coin and return heads or tails.
 2- Some random Brooklin 99 phrases.
-3- Poll where you can choose how many numbers will be picked and how many will be in the poll 4- !Teste returns teste from the bot.
+3- Poll where you can choose how many numbers will be picked and how many will be in the poll
+4- !Teste returns teste from the bot.
 Obs.
 For those who don't speak Portuguese, heads = Cara and tails = Coroa.

 Pt-Br
 Esse arquivo ainda está bem cru, se desejar um mais atualizado me procure no twittter.com/lmartins30_ or Mart#2424 no discord.
 Para esse arquivo funcionar, é necessário um arquivo .env na mesma pasta que ele está localizado com o seguinte conteúdo:

-  # .env
   DISCORD_TOKEN = 'your token here'

 E adicionar o seu próprio código do discord, onde sinalizado acima.